robertorosero/pyhtonmig/Doc/library/nntplib.rst

    connecting to an NNTP server on the local machine and intend to call reader-specific commands, such as ``group``.
 If you get unexpected :exc:`NNTPPermanentError`\ s, you might need to set *readermode*.
+   :class:`NNTP` class supports the :keyword:`with` statement to unconditionally consume :exc:`socket.error` exceptions and to close the NNTP connection when done.
+Here is a sample on how using it:

+    >>> from nntplib import NNTP
+    >>> with nntplib.NNTP('news.gmane.org') as n:
+    ...     n.group('gmane.comp.python.committers')
+    ...
+    ('211 1454 1 1454 gmane.comp.python.committers', '1454', '1', '1454', 'gmane.comp.python.committers')
+    >>>

    .. versionchanged:: 3.2
       *usenetrc* is now False by default.

+   .. versionchanged:: 3.3
+      Support for the :keyword:`with` statement was added.

 .. class:: NNTP_SSL(host, port=563, user=None, password=None, ssl_context=None, readermode=None, usenetrc=False, [timeout])